| || |

 Redruth's Basement Software

 Aisha Scott (Reel Hood, Detroit, MI) is an American type designer.
-Aisha's first commercial typeface is the playing card face Giglio Rosso (2011).
+Aisha's first commercial typeface is the playing card typeface Giglio Rosso (2011).
 [Google]

 [Redruth's Basement Software]